IS IT TIME TO REPLACE YOUR FURNACE?

 Does it feel like your furnace blower is running excessively?
 Does your blower turn on & off frequently or does it blow cold air sometimes?
 If so, this is a sign that your furnace may need to be replaced.

 Furnaces tend to have the most repairs during the last 2 years of life.
-Furnaces are like vehicles it won't take long before you are looking at over $500 in repairs on your furnace.
+Furnaces are like cars, as they get older, it won't take long before you are looking at over $500 in repairs.
 Another thing to consider is the length of time it takes to get replacement parts for your furnace.
 As your furnace ages it will become more difficult to find replacement parts.
 Factors like these can become a very cold and costly problem.

 Is your furnace making strange noises?